KyleJamesKilty/QuordleSolver/README.md

 5. Any words above the maximum count of a present letter will be eliminated.

 #### Guess-List
 The guess json that has been included in the folder under the file name "weighted-guess.json" includes every 5 letter word in the English Dictionary.
-The guesses are sorted in order of frequency use across all Wikipedia articles.
-For example "where" and "apple" come fairly early in the list where an uncommon word like "soare" (meaning a young hawk) are low on the list.
-This was done because really really uncommon words are never usually used for the answers of Quordle.
+The guesses are sorted in order of frequency of use across all Wikipedia articles.
+For example "where" and "apple" come fairly early in the list, when an uncommon word like "soare" (meaning a young hawk) are low on the list.
+This was done because extremely uncommon words are never usually used for the answers of Quordle.
 We don't want to waste a guess on something like that.

 Secondly, the list also keeps track of the highest duplicate letter count for each word.
-This is done so the program can prefer guesses of words that don't use duplicate letters until it is forced to from lack of options.
+This is done so the program can prefer guesses of words that don't use duplicate letters, until it is forced to from lack of options.
 Guessing words with multiple of one letter is not a good strategy for narrowing down words that can't be used.

 Here is the format for each entry in "weighted-guess.json":
 String:Word = [int:WorldeGame1, int:WordleGame2, int:WordleGame3, int:WordleGame4, int:highestDuplicateLetter]